chungd87/Movie-Studio-Database/README.md

 # Movie Studio Database WebApp
 ## SCENARIO
-You run a movie studio, and you need a searchable web application database that can track your budget along with your movies, directors, actors, and stuntpersons.
+You run a movie studio, and you need a searchable web application database that can track your budget along with your movies, directors, actors, stuntpersons, along with their salaries and relationships.

 ### Link to Live Version
 https://moviedatabasedb.herokuapp.com/